MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 When a user asks the bot to do something that requires the bot to have the user logged in, the bot can use an `OAuthPrompt` to initiate retrieving a token for a given connection.
 The `OAuthPrompt` creates a token retrieval flow that consists of:

 1. Checking to see if the Azure Bot Service already has a token for the current user and connection.
-If there is a token, the token is returned.
+If there's a token, the token is returned.
 1. If Azure Bot Service doesn't have a cached token, an `OAuthCard` is created which is a sign-in button the user can select on.
 1. After the user selects on the `OAuthCard` sign-in button, Azure Bot Service will either send the bot the user's token directly or will present the user with a 6-digit authentication code to enter in the chat window.
 1. If the user is presented with an authentication code, the bot then exchanges this authentication code for the user's token.